Maisir: Definitions

 Both qimar and maisir refer to games of chance, but qimar is a kind (or subset) of maisir.

 Author Muhammad Ayub defines maisir as "wishing something valuable with ease and without paying an equivalent compensation for it or without working for it, or without undertaking any liability against it by way of a game of chance", Another source, Faleel Jamaldeen, defines it as "the acquisition of wealth by chance (not by effort)".
 Ayub defines qimar as "also mean[ing] receipt of money, benefit or usufruct at the cost of others, having entitlement to that money or benefit by resorting to chance"; Jamaldeen as "any game of chance".

 In scripture

-It is stated in the Quran that games of chance, including maisir, are a "grave sin" and "abominations of Satan's handiwork".
-It is also mentioned in ahadith.
+It is stated in the Qur'an that games of chance which include money, including maisir, are a "grave sin" and "abominations of Satan's handiwork".
+It is also mentioned in the ahadith.